SFEC-Dev/sfec/README.md

 # Todo
-do custom_settings in config for icons.
+- do custom_settings in config for icons.
+- do custom keybindings config.